-- Defining security requirements - Determining measures of success
+- Defining security requirements

+- Determining measures of success

+- Determining life cycle security concepts52

-The security objectives are foundational, establishing and scoping what it means to be adequately secure in terms of protection against asset loss and the consequences of such loss.
+The security objectives are foundational, establishing and scoping what it means to be adequately secure in terms of protection against asset loss and the significance of such loss.
 The security objectives have associated measures of success.
-These measures constitute specific and measurable criteria relative to operational performance measures and stakeholder concerns.
-Measures of success include both strength of protection and level of assurance in the protection capability that has been engineered.
+These measures of success constitute specific and measurable criteria relative to operational performance measures and stakeholder concerns.
+Measures of success include both the strength of protection and the level of assurance in the protection capability that has been engineered.
 These measures influence developing security requirements and assurance claims.

-Life cycle security concepts are the processes, methods, and procedures associated with the system throughout its life cycle and provide distinct contexts for interpretation of system security.
-These concepts also serve to scope and bound attention in addressing protection needs and for broader security-informing considerations and constraints.
 Protection needs are determined based on the security objectives, life cycle concepts, and stakeholder concerns.
-The protection needs are subsequently transformed into stakeholder security requirements and associated constraints, and the measures needed to validate that all requirements have been met.
-A well-defined and stakeholder-validated problem definition and context provides the foundation for all systems engineering and systems security engineering and supporting activities.
+The protection needs are subsequently transformed into stakeholder security requirements and associated constraints, as well as the measures needed to validate that all requirements have been met.
+A well-defined and stakeholder-validated problem definition and context provide the foundation for all systems engineering and systems security engineering and supporting activities.

 The problem context may be interpreted within a life cycle phase as being informed by solutions from earlier life cycle stages, thereby providing a more accurate statement of the problem and its associated constraints.
-For example, the stakeholder requirements may be the "solution" of an early life cycle phase which then constrains activities completed in later life cycle stages.
+For example, the stakeholder requirements may be the solution of an early life cycle phase, which then constrains activities completed in later life cycle stages.